lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 })
 ```

-The test code is quite long.
+The test code is quite long!
 The implementation is trivial, however.
 In this example, I am just hard-coding the weight constraints in an object called `limits`.
 In a real world system, you would likely get these from an API and pass them down to the `patientForm` function.

 ```js
 const limits = {